Burnout Therapy & Coaching for Professionals in Ontario

-Many of my clients are executives, nurses, physicians, educators, leaders, and other caring professionals.
-They are not falling apart, however, they have been carrying people, decisions, and ethical pressure for too long without recovery.
+Many of my clients are executives, nurses, educators, leaders, and other caring professionals across Ontario, such as Toronto and KW.
+They are not falling apart.
+They are still performing well.
+But they have been carrying people, decisions, and ethical pressure for too long without recovery.

 Not sure if this is burnout?
 Take the the brief check-in.

-Burnout that includes pressure, anxiety, moral strain, and loss of direction
+– Burnout that includes anxiety, moral strain, Trauma and loss of Identity –

-– making decisions you cannot fully stand behind
+– making decisions you cannot fully stand behind, then replaying them afterward

-– carrying responsibility for people you cannot protect
+– carrying responsibility for people or outcomes you cannot fully control

 – staying composed while absorbing pressure all day